rosedu/workshop-git/README.md

    The construct `scripts:c-fs` means the `c-fs` filesystem entry in the `scripts` branch.
    Similarly, the construct `scripts:c-fs/rootfs` means the `c-fs/rootfs` filesystem entry in the `scripts` branch.

-1. Show contents of file on another branch without checking out:
+1. Show contents of a file on another branch without checking out:

    ```console
    git show scripts:c-fs/build.qemu.x86_64
    git show scripts:c-fs/README.scripts.md
    ```

-### Do It Yourself.
+### Do It Yourself

 1. Do more listing.
    Try out the other commands [here](https://graphite.dev/guides/git-list-all-files).